Mental Health Disorders Similar To Schizophrenia

 Dissociative identity disorder

 Dissociative identity disorder (DID) was once called “multiple personality disorder” or “split personality disorder.”
 People who have this disorder may have multiple identities or personalities.
-Experts think these may develop as a coping mechanism, allowing them to dissociate during severe childhood trauma.
+Experts think these may develop as a coping mechanism, allowing individuals to dissociate during severe childhood trauma.
 Dissociative identity disorder can be rare and is usually considered a dissociative disorder rather than a schizophrenia spectrum disorder.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

 In TV shows and movies, dissociative identity disorder is often incorrectly called schizophrenia.
 Despite what mainstream entertainment media may imply, schizophrenia does not involve having multiple personalities.
-The symptoms of both disorders may share some commonalities, however, such as a disconnect from reality.
+The symptoms of both disorders may have commonalities, such as a disconnect from reality.
 When people with dissociative identity disorder suddenly switch to another personality, others may assume they are hallucinating or experiencing delusions.
 People with dissociative identity disorder may also make unusual movements, such as blinking, rolling their eyes, or abruptly changing their body position, which can be similar to some of the disorganized behavior seen in schizophrenia.

 Schizoaffective disorder